Coherent Tannaka duality and algebraicity of Hom-stacks: Tensorial algebraic stacks

 It is well-known that (1) any tensor functor $f^*\colon \QCoh(X)\to \QCoh(T)$ preserves dualizable objects and exact sequences of dualizable objects (for example, see \cite[Def.~4.7.1 \& Lem.~4.7.10]{brandenburg_thesis}) and (2) the dualizable objects in $\QCoh(Y)$ are the vector bundles for any algebraic stack $Y$~\cite[Prop.~4.7.5]{brandenburg_thesis}.
-Since $f^*$ is cocontinuous, we thus have exact sequences
+We thus have exact sequences